intel/npu-nn-cost-model/src/shave/Readme.md

 -  tanh
 -  equal the time is the same despite the size (2952 DPU cycles).
 The only thing that gives equal a slope was the complementary convert operations before and after the equal operation.
 Since it is a special case it will be treated as a constant and it will give a constant time.
 The operations of convert appear in case that we use the ReferenceSW pipeline but in the real case will Convert run on SW or on DMA?
 -  default :special dummy implementation (like in the old shave ) for not profiled operators.
 It is the first bisector line, return value in DPU cycles is equal to the number of elements in the output tensor.

-## NPU_RESERVED operators (mock)
-Mocked from NPU4.0, speed up factor of 1 for the moment .
-Will be updated based on measurements.

 ## VPUEM Operators Usage

 All these operation are available for VPU2.7, VPU4.0 and NPU_RESERVED, it is only necessary to change the values of the parameters corresponding to the generation of the device.